On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator

-Degenerate eigenvalues must have fairly high multiplicity.
-This observation goes back at least to \cite[Theorem 4.3]{Micheletti1998}, which essentially says that there are no conformally degenerate eigenvalues of multiplicity 2 in two dimensions.
-It is natural to ask for the lowest possible multiplicity of a (conformally) degenerate eigenvalue.
-The following theorem gives an almost complete answer.
+Unstable eigenvalues must have fairly high multiplicity.
+This observation goes back at least to \cite[Theorem 4.3]{Micheletti1998}, which essentially says that there are no conformally unstable eigenvalues of multiplicity 2 in two dimensions.
+It is natural to ask for the lowest possible multiplicity of a (conformally) unstable eigenvalue. \Cref{theorem: nonexistence of low multiplicity nontransverse eigenvalues} gives an almost complete answer.

-\begin{theorem} On a connected, closed, smooth Riemannian manifold, there exist no conformally degenerate eigenvalues of multiplicity less than four, and no degenerate eigenvalues of multiplicity less than seven. \end{theorem}

-In Section \ref{sec:torus}, we will see examples of conformally degenerate eigenvalues of multiplicity $4$ and degenerate eigenvalues of multiplicity $8$.
-It is an interesting question whether degenerate eigenvalues of multiplicity $7$ exist (see Question \ref{q:multiplicity7}).
+In Section \ref{sec:torus}, we will see examples of conformally unstable eigenvalues of multiplicity $4$ and unstable eigenvalues of multiplicity $8$.
+It is an interesting question whether unstable eigenvalues of multiplicity $7$ exist (see Question \ref{q:multiplicity7}).

-\begin{proof}[Proof of \Cref{theorem: nonexistence of low multiplicity degenerate eigenvalues}] The first claim will follow from the fact that, on a connected Riemannian manifold, the product of two linearly independent real valued Laplace eigenfunctions cannot be nonnegative.
+\begin{proof}[Proof of \Cref{theorem: nonexistence of low multiplicity nontransverse eigenvalues}] The first claim will follow from the fact that, on a connected Riemannian manifold, the product of two linearly independent real valued Laplace eigenfunctions cannot be nonnegative.
 To see this, let $u,v \in C^\infty(M)$ be two nonzero eigenfunctions such that $u(x)v(x) \geq 0$ for all $x \in M$.
 Near any $x \in u^{-1}(\{0\})$, $u$ must take both positive and negative values by the maximum principle, which implies that $v(x) = 0$ as well.
 Thus, $u$ and $v$ share the same zero set.
 Let $\Omega$ be a connected component of $u^{-1}(\mathbb R \setminus \{0\})$.
 The functions $u \rvert_\Omega$ and $v \rvert_\Omega$ are positive solutions to the Dirichlet eigenvalue problem on $\overline \Omega$.
 Any such solution corresponds to the lowest eigenvalue, which is always simple, so $u = t v$ for some $t > 0$.